signalpoint/fcm/README.md

 If the plugin listed above doesn't work, try the `com.devicepush.cordova-phonegap` instead, followed by the `save` command.

-#### Android Notes

-You may have to run this command if you're having issues building for an Android device:

-`android update sdk --no-ui --filter "extra"`

-#### iOS Notes

-You'll need to be running at least `cordova-ios@4.0.1` to get the build to compile proplery for iOS.
-To see your current version of the iOS platform:

-`cordova platform ios`

-Then if it isn't running at least `4.0.1`, then run this command:

-`cordova platform update ios@4.0.1`

 ### Setting up a Platform(s)

 Next, follow these steps for your desired platform(s):